-Building Emergency Coordinators (BECs), serve as the Chair of the building's Emergency Preparedness Committee, as well as the point of contact to receive and disseminate safety and emergency preparedness information.
-BECs in concert with the building Emergency Planning Committee (EPC) develop EAP building annexes and act as an informational conduit for Virginia Tech Emergency Management and other first responders.
+Building Emergency Coordinators (BECs), serve as the Chair of the building's Emergency Preparedness Committee (EPC), as well as the point of contact to receive and disseminate safety and emergency preparedness information.
+BECs in concert with the building Emergency Planning Committee (EPC)develop EAP building annexes and act as an informational conduit for Virginia Tech Emergency Management.